pouya-eghbali/meteor-autoform-materialize/README.md

 [Materialize-css](http://materializecss.com/) styled forms for use with [aldeed:autoform](https://github.com/aldeed/meteor-autoform).

+> **Important** This package no longer supports the Atmosphere Materialize wrapper package.
+Please migrate to using the NPM Materialize package.
+See installation instructions below.

 > **Whats New(ish)** Auto Complete, Easy Defaults, Responsive Text, Timepicker

 > **Thank You** This suite of packages is maintained by [ExpertBox.com](https://www.ExpertBox.com/home) as a thank you to the Open Source community.